 Although the Handpan may still seem like a rare or unfamiliar instrument to many people, its popularity continues to grow.
 More musicians are discovering its potential, and more listeners are appreciating its unique sound.
 Videos like this one help introduce the instrument to a wider audience and show how versatile it can be, even within Christian worship music.

 We have already learned about this fabulous instrument, now we have to listen to the ocean song with the handpan.
 After listening to the song and watching the video, tell us in the comments if you have already seen this instrument on another occasion.
+Does the resonance change the way you feel the lyrics?
+We are always looking for new ways to exalt God, and your insights help our community grow in artistic worship.

 Without a doubt, this version of “Oceans” reminds us that worship is not limited to specific instruments or styles.
 God can be glorified through creativity, simplicity, and new expressions that come from a sincere heart.
+Let the shimmering tones of the Handpan wash over you today, and may you find the courage to trust Him even when the waves rise high.